No doubt, Typeform is a great tool for creating engaging and highly customized surveys.

-In this post, we’ve covered the 9 best alternatives you should keep an eye on in 2021.
+In this post, we’ve covered the 9 best alternatives you can start using instead of Typeform.

-Need a perfect alternative? – QuestionScout is the tool for you.
+Need a perfect Typeform alternative? – QuestionScout is the tool for you.

 With a price as low as just $1 a month, you can create conversational forms and surveys similar to Typeform.
 QuestionScout is more of a complete toolkit that allows businesses and individuals to collect all data types easily.

 Without even writing a line of code, you can build the most personalized forms, configure the integrations, and much more.